soyccan/ntuee-ml/README.md

 severstal_final_test_preds_0111_3.csv is our best submission

-notebooks/ contains our training and testing code, and should be run on Codelab
+src/*.ipynb are our training and testing code, and should be run on Codelab

 Dataset should be put on Google Drive in: